 A Mongolia stopover provides a truly special Trans-Siberian experience and is a real highlight of a Trans-Mongolian route.
 This is a land of Nomadic tradition and the open steppe and any Trans-Siberian holiday with a stop here should include time out on the grasslands with an overnight stay in a Ger.

-Other Stopovers Along the Trans-Siberian Railway - Ekaterinburg, Kazan, Krasnoyarsk & Ulan Ude
+Other Stopovers Along the Trans-Siberian Railroad - Ekaterinburg, Kazan, Krasnoyarsk & Ulan Ude

-For those with a bit more time there are several other stopover options to choose from along the Trans-Siberian railway.
-The most popular of these is the city of Ekaterinburg in the rolling Ural Mountains a day’s train ride out of Moscow.
+For those with a bit more time there are several other stopover options to choose from along the Trans-Siberian railroad.
+The most popular of these to visit on your Trans-Siberian railway holiday is the city of Ekaterinburg in the rolling Ural Mountains a day’s train ride out of Moscow.
 Full of history, this is where the Romanov’s met their end and Boris Yeltsin rose from.
 Kazan, the prosperous capital of Tatarstan offers up a fascinating mix of culture and Krasnoyarsk has superb Siberian scenery just outside of this pleasant city.
 Ulan Ude is the capital of Buryatia, a land where Russia meets the indigenous cultures of the Far East making for a fascinating blend.

 Wherever you decide stop we hope that you enjoy exploring this website and we are here to help with any questions you may have.
 Please also don’t forget to browse our Trans-Siberian blog section for our musings about travelling through Russia, Mongolia and China by rail!